marcgarciamassaneda/GuideBot-Team-Piola/PROJECTE_FINAL/README.md

 Finally, to make the bot operative, it just has to be executed in the same folder that the module `guide.py` and the file `token.txt`.
 Then, all the users of Telegram will be able to use the bot.

+You must save the photo `author.JPG` in the same folder that the module `bot` to be available to see it.

 ## Examples
 Below, there are some examples of the interaction between the user and the bot: